weberyoutoo/AD_final/HW2/README.md

 scikit-learn==0.24.2
 scipy==1.5.4
 matplotlib==3.3.4
+pandas==1.4.4
 ```
 ## Execute
 1. Enter the environment with appropriate package version.
     ```bash
     conda activate [your_env]
     ```
-2. Move to the directory where `hw1.py` is located.
+2. Move to the directory where `HW2.py` is located.
     ```bash
-    cd [path to HW1]\HW1
+    cd [path to HW2]\HW2
     ```
 3. Execution
     ```bash
-    python hw1.py
+    python HW2.py
     ```
+> Hint : Because of there are some `plt.show()` api, the program may pause until user close the pop-out windows of image.